kechcole/Blog-App/README.md

 ```

 #### 3.2 Static files.
-JavaScript, css and image files used in templates are stores in static folder inside the project directory.
+JavaScript, CSS and image files used in templates are stores in static folder inside the project directory.
 Django accesses these files by loading the static folder in the base template.

-#### 3.3 Boostrap.
+#### 3.3 Bootstrap.
-Boostrap is a power, feature rich toolkit used to build responsive websites using pre built components.
+Bootstrap is a power, feature rich toolkit used to build responsive websites using pre built components.
 This module was access through a CDN link and used to make beautify the header, rooter and content of our templates.

 ### 4. Database Management.
-Django works with relational databases such as SQlite(in-built) or Postgres.
+Django works with relational databases such as SSQLite(in-built) or Postgres.
 All database systems supported by Django use the language SQL to create, read, update and delete data in a relational database.
 SQL is also used to create, change, and delete the database tables themselves.
 An admin site is used to manage models in the database.

 #### 4.1 Admin page
 Admin application is used to manage data through CRUD operations and view registered models in the backend making production efficient.
 Admin page configurations are automatically created when a user creates a project, all we need now is creating a super user and pass credentials at the command line.
 User information will be stored in auth_user table stored in the database after applying migrations.